Tooth Replacement | Nottingham Dental

 At Nottingham Dental, we offer a wide range of tooth replacement options such as Dental Implants, Porcelain Bridges, Full or Partial Dentures, and All-on-4 Implants.
 All of these tooth replacement methods have their unique advantages and disadvantages.
-Please continue reading for an overview of all the best tooth replacement options out there.
+Please continue reading for an overview of some of the best tooth replacement options out there.

-Dental implants are the best methods for tooth replacement out there.
+Dental implants are one of the best methods for tooth replacement out there.
 An Implant isn’t a replacement for the visible tooth but rather for the root of the tooth.
 Implants are metallic or titanium posts lodged into the jawbone of the empty socket of the missing tooth.
 The implant is screwed into the jawbone.
 Over a period of 3 to 6 months, the jawbone naturally grows around the implant, thus making it a natural part of your body, just like an actual tooth root.
 Once that’s done, you can attach dentures, dental crowns, or dental bridges over the implant.

 Porcelain bridges are a series of fake or artificial teeth supported on either side by dental crowns or dental implants.
 The fake teeth are known as pontics and the supporting crowns are known as abutments.
-If you’ve lost a series of teeth, then porcelain bridges are the best teeth replacement possible.
+If you’ve lost a series of teeth, then porcelain bridges are one of the best teeth replacement possible.
 There are several different types of porcelain bridges.